Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/plans.md

 - all the aggregation before loading into

-1. notebook for experiment
+1. oop py runner for speed calculation
-2. oop py runner
+- with loggers
-3. spark for nested loop?
+2. docker

-4. docker
+todo: spark for nested loop - skipped